yawgmoth/CI-2807/_pages/lab2.md

   - Unity using floating point numbers for positions, rotations, scale.
 You have to append an f to numeric literals, or your code will not compile (e.g. you have to write `0.1f` instead of just `0.1`)

   - Make your members public so you can edit them in the inspector.
 For development this can be useful even for values you do not want to change from the scene view, because the inspector updates live while you play the game.

+  - If you can't see any sprite, make sure it's z-coordinate is 0, or it may end up behind the camera.

   - If the tiles in a tile map are too big or too small make sure that the value of "pixels per unit" is correct.
 Each tile in a tile map is (by default) 1 by 1 units, and "pixels per unit" tells Unity how to scale down the tiles.